WELCOME TO DERBYSHIRE AND THE PEAK DISTRICT NATIONAL PARK

 Attractions to Visit

-Derbyshire and the Peak National Park not only have an abundance of fine scenery but also scores of places to visit and activities to try, from grand stately homes like Chatsworth and Haddon to ruined castles like Peveril Castle and the show cattle at Bolsover.
+Derbyshire and the Peak National Park not only have an abundance of fine scenery but also numerous places to visit and activities to try, from grand stately homes like Chatsworth and Haddon Hall to ruined castles like Peveril Castle and the show cattle at Bolsover.
 Rock climbing and potholing are two of the more strenuous activities.
 A more gentle pursuit is giving well-dressers a hand.